In this fast rhythm towards my next assignment, I could -luckily- add a day to start the discovery of Cologne.

-On my way towards the Rhine, my phone alerted me for an open wifi network.
-The city of Cologne has installed a WiFi in this part of town.
-As a digital nomad and in permanent search for connectivity, this came as a welcome surprise.
+On my way towards the Rhine, my phone alerted me of an open wifi network.
+The city of Cologne has installed WiFi in this part of town.
+As a digital nomad and in a permanent search for connectivity, this came as a welcome surprise.
 The Wifi signal was active in parts of the older town.
-Where there was coverage, the connection allowed me to consult mail, work online on documents and keep my files in sync.
+Where there was coverage, the connection allowed me to consult mail, work online on documents, and keep my files in sync.

-As I’m partially developing content while traveling, having a good connectivity is key in my existence.
-One of the things I’m figuring out on this trip, is how far I can rely on my roaming with my US provider combined with the local (free) internet, before having to take a local sim-card.
+As I’m partially developing content while traveling, having good connectivity is key in my existence.
+One of the things I’m figuring out on this trip is how far I can rely on my roaming with my US provider combined with the local (free) internet, before having to take a local sim card.
 Since I’m on Skype (and WhatsApp), the fact I have a US number doesn’t mean people have to dial internationally to get in touch.
 And finding a city hotspot is always a big help.
-I’m getting a caffeine poisoning from getting my wifi in coffeeshops slowly.
+I’m getting caffeine poisoning from getting my wifi in coffee shops slowly.
 The first professional risk of being a digital nomad: too much coffee.

-I was seeking for a unique postcard for someone I wanted to send a cool attention from Cologne.
+I was seeking a unique postcard for someone I wanted to send cool attention from Cologne.
 The tourist shops (and the information center, another tourist shop in disguise) only had the ultimate cliche postcards.
-A small rain drove me in the Museum Ludwig, where I ended up in the gift store in the hall of the museum.
+A small rain drove me to the Museum Ludwig, where I ended up in the gift store in the hall of the museum.
 I spent way more time there than needed to evade the rain.
 The cool books, the posters, and the postcards.
 Yes, the postcards.
 If I wasn’t at the point where budget is a real issue, I’d be going crazy in this store.
-But now, I limited to the 1 card.
+But now, I am limited to this one card.

 On my way back to the Cathedral (the DOM), I was stopped by an older man, who asked me not to walk on a square.
 Kinda weird, as crossing the square was the fastest way back, and since no gates or so were installed.
 Turns out that the square is the roof of the concert hall and that when people walk (or skate) on it, this can be heard in the concert hall.
 So when they play or rehearse, they have a couple of people on the roof to direct traffic around.